Sanctuary of Urkiola: Rites at the sanctuary

 It is customary to give different goods to the sanctuary.
 These gifts are made both by the towns and by the landlords and shepherds.
 Normally, steers are donated and sold at auction.

 In the "blessing of the children" the mothers offer to Saint Anthony their children under one year of age after spending the night in the sanctuary.
 For this, the child is weighed on the scales called peso leal (loyal weight) and an offering equal to the weight of the child is made.
 The offering is usually wheat, oil or wax.

-The rock at the entrance of the temple is attributed with certain virtues that allow those who go around it clockwise seven times to find a partner (if the turns are made backwards, it is said that it has the opposite effect).
+The rock at the entrance of the temple is attributed with certain virtues that allow those who go around it clockwise seven times to find a partner (if the turns are made backward, it is said that it has the opposite effect).
 For this same purpose, alms, papers with notes, colored pins, etc. are also left.

 The rock, which is defined as "a conglomerate of stones and pebbles and cobbles and fossils of innumerable kinds that in such a particular way have been mixed and joined with non-artificial cement", was placed in the small square where it is located on November 29, 1929, by order of the then rector of the sanctuary, Benito de Vizcarra.
 Vizcarra found the stone in a nearby mountain and, given its strangeness, moved it to a place of easy access.

 The tradition of going around this stone to find a groom is linked to an earlier tradition of sticking pins in a canvas that was in the sacristy.
 To find a groom, pins were stuck with white heads if the man was to be blond and with black heads if he was to be brunette.
 The tradition of going up to Urkiola to ask for a bride or groom has given rise to the following couplets: